By Cami Sauder

 Campgrounds inside the park are plentiful if you like to rough it and/or don’t mind traveling in an RV.
 If you want to try driving into the parks in an RV, check out RV Share, the world’s largest RV rental company.

 RV Share says more than half of their renters visit a National Park!
-Staying in the park has great benefits like eliminating driving time and the option to be there early and late when the crowds are long gone.
+Staying inside the park has great benefits like eliminating driving time and the option to be there early and late when the crowds are long gone.

 3. Vacation Rentals